-Giles Milton is the is the internationally best-selling author of nine works of narrative non-fiction including 'Nathaniel's Nutmeg', 'Big Chief Elizabeth', 'Samurai William', 'The Riddle and the Knight', 'White Gold', 'Paradise Lost', 'Wolfram', 'Russian Roulette', 'Fascinating Footnotes from History'. his most recent work is 'Churchill's Ministry of Ungentlemanly Warfare'.
+Giles Milton is the is the internationally best-selling author of nine works of narrative non-fiction including 'Nathaniel's Nutmeg', 'Big Chief Elizabeth', 'Samurai William', 'The Riddle and the Knight', 'White Gold', 'Paradise Lost', 'Wolfram', 'Russian Roulette' and 'Fascinating Footnotes from History'.
+His most recent work is 'Churchill's Ministry of Ungentlemanly Warfare'.
 He is also the author of three novels, 'The Perfect Corpse', 'According to Arnold' and 'Edward Trencom's Nose'.

 Giles Milton’s book 'Nathaniel’s Nutmeg' is currently under option in America for a major TV series while his most recent title, 'Churchill's Ministry of Ungentlemanly Warfare' is also under option.